eliasbaixas/openai-openapi-rb/README.md

 # openai-openapi-rb

-OpenAiApi - the Ruby gem for the OpenAI API
+OpenAi - the Ruby gem for the OpenAI API

 The OpenAI REST API.
 Please see https://platform.openai.com/docs/api-reference for more details.